diwi/PS3Eye/README.md

 [usb4java](http://usb4java.org/) (based on [libusb](http://libusb.info/)) is used to access PS3Eye USB-device.

-So, to use this Library you need to install the corresponding PS3Eye driver for your OS.
+So, to use the PS3Eye-Library you need to install the corresponding PS3Eye driver for your OS.

 [How_to_use_libusb_on_Windows](https://github.com/libusb/libusb/wiki/Windows#How_to_use_libusb_on_Windows)

-#### How i did it
+#### How i did it (Windows 10, x64)
-1) plugin PS3Eye
+1) plugin PS3Eye-USB-Camera
-2) open Device Manager and open [Zadig](http://zadig.akeo.ie/)
+2) open the Device Manager and open [Zadig](http://zadig.akeo.ie/)
-3) make sure no driver is installed (de-install if necessary) and then use Zadig to install libus-win32
+3) make sure no driver is installed (de-install if necessary) and then use Zadig to install **libus-win32**

 ![PS3Eye_libusb_driver_install](http://thomasdiewald.com/processing/libraries/PS3Eye/PS3Eye_libusb_driver_install.jpg)